tkob/rehearsal/README.md

 ### 1. Simple Installation

 Rehearsal is a single file Expect script.
-So if you have Expect (based on Tcl8.5+) already instlled, all you have to do is to download [the latest release](https://github.com/tkob/rehearsal/releases) and extract the executable file `rehearsal`.
+So if you have Expect (based on Tcl8.5+) already installed, all you have to do is to download [the latest release](https://github.com/tkob/rehearsal/releases) and extract the executable file `rehearsal`.